 The elementary years are a time when students begin to develop their academic self-concept and their feelings of competence and confidence as learners.
 They are beginning to develop decision-making, communication, and life skills, as well as character values.
 It is also a time when students develop and acquire attitudes toward school, self, peers, social groups, and family.
 Comprehensive developmental school counseling programs provide education, prevention, and intervention services which are integrated into all aspects of children’s lives.
 Early identification and intervention of children’s academic and personal/social needs is essential in removing barriers to learning and in promoting academic achievement.
 The knowledge, attitudes, and skills that students acquire in the areas of academic, career, and personal/social development during these elementary years serve as the foundation for future success.

-Carol Morgan School has a comprehensive approach to character education which is supported by evidence-based programs: Tribes, 2nd Step, and Kelso’s Choices as well as our five school rules.
+Carol Morgan School has a comprehensive approach to character education which is supported by evidence-based programs such as 2nd Step and Kelso’s Choices as well as our five school rules.
 These initiatives are integral to the educational process and community building at Carol Morgan School.

 The ES Counseling Program Provides: